pattonsgirl/Fall2021-CEG2350/Labs/Lab07/README.md

 If you did something "wrong" make a note of it in your lab.
 These are learning experiences - writing them down will help you ask good questions later.

-## Part 1 - inode you, inode you not
+## Part 1 - If only inode the consequences
 - **Useful Commands: `stat`, `ln`, `cp`, `mv`**

 1. Create a file in your Lab07 folder named `original.txt`.
 Put some stuff in this file.